pouya-racker/azure-poc/terraform-iac/README.md

 #### Create Azure Service Principal and log in

-We are using authentication via Azure service principal for running Terraform programmatically, for example as part of the CI/CD pipeline. we'll create use az ad sp create-for-rbac to create a service principal with a Contributor role.
-T he Contributor role (the default) has full permissions to read and write to an Azure account.
+We are using authentication via Azure service principal for running Terraform programmatically, for example as part of the CI/CD pipeline. we'll use `az ad sp create-for-rbac` to create a service principal with a Contributor role.
+The Contributor role has full permissions to read and write to an Azure account.

 `az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/<subscription_id>"`